Sumit-Virdi/FRCTeam6485/README.md

 # FRCTeam6485

-/* This is off-season code for practice.
-The code that gets posted on this repository will not all end up in the final robot.
+Testing purposes only, this code will likely not end up in the final program.
-Testing purposes only. */